-(f) Structural issues.
+- (f) Systemic issues and transformative actions.
 Countries are encouraged to report on relevant structural issues or barriers they have faced in implementing the 2030 Agenda, including the possible external consequences of other countries' domestic policies on their economy and societies and the impact of their own policies on other countries.
 Countries can highlight the transformative policies, tools, or institutional changes they have used to address these issues or barriers and avoid trade-offs among the goals.

-- 6. Progress on Goals and targets: Countries are encouraged to provide brief information on progress and the status of all Sustainable Development Goals.
-It would be desirable to describe critical difficulties encountered in reaching them and how they could be addressed, referring to data provided in a statistical annex.
-The review could indicate whether a baseline for the Goals has been defined and, if not, what are the remaining obstacles to doing so.
-Countries are encouraged to review all 17 SDGs; however, some could be addressed in more depth, for instance, to illustrate innovative policies to achieve goals, or examples that could be especially interesting for peer learning in an international or regional context.
-The consideration of Goals could focus on trends, successes, challenges, emerging issues, and lessons learned, and describe what actions have been taken to address existing gaps and challenges.
-It could support the identification of gaps, solutions, best practices, synergies, trade-offs and spillovers and areas requiring advice and support from other countries or institutions.
+The 2019 Global Sustainable Development Report could be used as a source of inspiration for how to identify entry points and levers for transformative action to achieve the 2030 Agenda. - 6.
+Progress on Goals and targets and evaluation of policies and measures taken so far.
+Countries are encouraged to provide brief information on progress and the status of all Sustainable Development Goals.
+It would be desirable to analyze critical difficulties encountered in reaching them and how these could be addressed, referring to data provided in a statistical annex, as well as ways of fostering inclusive participation in addressing these challenges.
+The review could indicate whether a baseline for the Goals has been defined and evaluate the main gaps identified, assessing the policies and measures taken so far, and identifying the remaining obstacles.
+Countries are encouraged to review all 17 SDGs; however, some could be addressed in more depth, for instance, to illustrate innovative policies to achieve goals, to reach those furthest behind, or to showcase examples that could be especially interesting for peer learning in an international or regional context.
+The consideration of Goals could focus on trends, successes, challenges, emerging issues, and lessons learned, and evaluate actions taken to address gaps and challenges.
+It could support the identification of solutions, best practices, synergies, trade-offs and spillovers and areas requiring advice and support from other countries or institutions.
 The review may examine the agreed global indicators for SDGs and related targets, but countries may also choose to refer to complementary national and regional indicators.
 Conclusions presented in this section should be based on said empirical evidence, in order to have concrete elements to measure progress.
-Countries presenting their second and subsequent voluntary national reviews could report on progress made, and specific efforts undertaken to address findings from the previous review.
-Countries could identify steps that they intend to take in the near future and over the coming years to accelerate progress towards the 2030 Agenda, as a result of the Decade of Action and delivery for the SDGs launched at the SDG Summit in September 2019. - 7.
-Means of implementation: Based on the above challenges and trends highlighted, the review may discuss how the means of implementation (financing, technology, capacity building, etc.) are mobilized, what difficulties this process faces, and what resources are needed to implement the 2030 Agenda, looking at the full range of financing sources (public/private, domestic/international) and non-financing means of implementation, such as capacity development and data needs, technology, and partnerships.
-Countries could elaborate on their financing strategy / integrated national financing framework where applicable, and the appropriate policies and reforms in place to finance their strategy.
-The review could indicate how financial systems, statistical data and resource allocations are being aligned to support the realization of the 2030 Agenda and its pledge to leave no one behind.
-Coverage of domestic resource mobilization could include the contribution of the private sector.
-Experiences with gender responsive budgeting, where applicable, should be reflected.
-Countries are also encouraged to cover technology, identify concrete technology and capacity development and data needs, and the contribution of multi-stakeholder partnerships.
-Countries could also provide an overview of the institutional set-up and coordination mechanisms (intra-government and with other stakeholders) which help implement the financing strategy.
-Donor countries could describe how they have reviewed their development cooperation guidance to align with the 2030 Agenda.
+Countries presenting their second and subsequent voluntary national reviews could highlight progress made since the previous presentation, noting specific efforts undertaken to address findings, define next steps and overcome challenges identified in the previous review.
+Countries should also identify relevant actions they intend to take in the near future and over the coming years to accelerate progress towards the 2030 Agenda, based on the findings of the VNR and the challenges it identified, and as a result of the Decade of Action and Delivery for sustainable development launched at the SDG Summit in September 2019.